YunYouJun/hexo-theme-yun/docs/en/guide/config.md

 #### Search Background

--`placeholder`: search box prompt text (if not set, the corresponding text will be automatically selected according to Hexo language configuration)
+- `placeholder`: search box prompt text (if not set, the corresponding text will be automatically selected according to Hexo language configuration)

 ```yml
 search: